Search All Resources

 Read More

-Fall Golf Course Disease Control in the Transition Zone
+collage of different fall diseases Fall Golf Course Disease Control in the Transition Zone

 With golf courses consisting of both cool-season and warm-season grasses, fall is a busy time when it comes to disease management in the transition zone.
 However, the name of the game for fall disease management in the transition zone is “put it to bed clean.”
 If you want to come out in spring clean and disease free, you have to put your course to bed clean and disease free.